julius-speech/julius/README.md

 This code is made available under the modified BSD License (BSD-3-Clause License).

-Over and above the legal restrictions imposed by this license, if you publish or present results by using this software, we would highly appreciate if you mention the use of "Large Vocabulary Continuous Speech Recognition Engine Julius" and provide proper reference or citation in it.
+Over and above the legal restrictions imposed by this license, when you publish or present results by using this software, we would highly appreciate if you mention the use of "Large Vocabulary Continuous Speech Recognition Engine Julius" and provide proper reference or citation to it.
 This would help boost the visibility of Julius and then further enhance Julius and the related software.

-Citation to this software can be directly,
+Citation to this software can be a paper that describes it,

-> A. Lee and T. Kawahara: Julius v4.5 (2019) https://doi.org/10.5281/zenodo.2530395

-or to the paper that describes it,

 > A. Lee, T. Kawahara ans K. Shikano.
 "Julius --- An Open Source Real-Time Large Vocabulary Recognition Engine".
 In Proc.
 EUROSPEECH, pp.1691--1694, 2001.
+> A. Lee and T. Kawahara.
+"Recent Development of Open-Source Speech Recognition Engine Julius" Asia-Pacific Signal and Information Processing Association Annual Summit and Conference (APSIPA ASC), 2009.

+or a direct citation to this software,

+> A. Lee and T. Kawahara: Julius v4.5 (2019) https://doi.org/10.5281/zenodo.2530395

 or both.